BellowAverage/DataStreamingWorkflow/README.md

-# General Methodology of Handling the Integration of Big Dataflow on a Linux Server
+# General Methodology of Handling the Integration of Big Dataflow on Multiple Linux Servers

 # 1. Nginx Access.log Generator